 This test is created in conjunction with the CEM examination board and is often used for international students seeking entry to UK independent schools.
 There are two English language tests.
 One is a computer-based test and covers reading and listening, the other is a writing task.
 There are also reasoning tests which include verbal reasoning (problem solving with English words), non-verbal reasoning (problem solving with images, geometry, shapes and sequences) and mathematical reasoning (computation, arithmetic, numbers, quantity and scale).
 Students taking this test must be between 9.5 and 18 years old.

 We are in the unique position among tutors of being able to offer our students free access to Atom Learning’s school platform, Atom Prime.
 This allows us as tutors to set suitable homework related to the topics taught each week.
-Atom Learning is a fully adaptive online learning platform with more than 20,000 questions designed by teachers in the U.K. Using this platform alongside tuition with Juliet or Richard gives students the ultimate preparation for sitting their pre-tests.
+Atom Learning is a fully adaptive online learning platform with more than 20,000 questions designed by teachers in the U.K. Using this platform alongside tuition with us gives students the ultimate preparation for sitting their pre-tests.

 We have used Atom Learning with our own children and students.
 The feedback from them is that they are motivated by being able to choose an avatar and receive reward badges.
 The questions are realistic and getting used to answer online questions within a time limit helps to improve speed.
 The platform is also beneficial because it gives instant feedback on whether a question is right or wrong.
 If it is wrong it offers an explanation.
 There is also the ability to attempt topics again if they have not been fully understood.